dusty-nv/jetson-inference/docs/pytorch-cat-dog.md

 	* Multiply the numbers in brackets by the batch size (i.e. batch `[100/625]` -> image `[800/5000]`)
 * Time:  processing time of the current image batch (in seconds)
 * Data:  disk loading time of the current image batch (in seconds)
-* Loss:  the accumulated errors that the model made (expected vs. predicated)
+* Loss:  the accumulated errors that the model made (expected vs. predicted)
 * `Acc@1`:  the Top-1 classification accuracy over the batch
 	* Top-1 meaning that the model predicted exactly the correct class
 * `Acc@5`:  the Top-5 classification accuracy over the batch